My shopping cart

 Learn about many more uses for Mrs. Stewart's® Bluing on our Many Uses page.

-Another Popular Use for Mrs. Stewart's® Bluing
+One Popular Use for Mrs. Stewart's® Bluing

-Since the "depression" years, families and children have been using MSB to grow salt crystals for decoration, for fun and for an award winning science fair project.
+Since the "depression" years, families and children have been using MSB to grow salt crystals for decoration, for fun, and for an award-winning science fair project.
 This is become known as the famous "Salt Crystal Garden".

 Learn HOW to grow your own on our Salt Crystal Garden page.